 The 14 Food Allergens Training Courses

 There is a large percentage of people in the UK who have an allergy to foods.
-The highest percentage of allergies are gluten or wheat intolerance, with many people also being intolerant to some form of dairy.
+The highest percentage of allergies involves gluten or wheat intolerance, with many people also being intolerant to some form of dairy.

-EU Regulations have been updated on food allergens due to the rise in food allergies with the introduction of Allergen Awareness.
+As a result, EU Regulations have been updated on food allergens due to the rise in food allergies with the introduction of Allergen Awareness.

 What This Means To Your Business